grahamg/SmallGitWebRepoView/README.md

 ## Contributions

-Contributions to the Git Repository Viewer project are highly welcomed!
 If you have any ideas, suggestions, or bug fixes, please feel free to submit a pull request.
-Together, we can enhance this proof of concept application and make it even more valuable to the Git community.

 ## License

 This project is licensed under the MIT License.
 Feel free to use, modify, and distribute it as per the terms of the license.

-Let's embark on this exciting journey of exploring Git repositories with the Git Repository Viewer!